nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

   -  Use enumerate and itemize (but without the tag `\item[tag]`)
   -  Automatically add an answer like *there is no good answer* if there is no good answer.
   -  Like in auto-multiple-choice, all answers are Shuffled by default, you can keep answers ordered by using `\begin{choices}[o]` or `\begin{responses}[o]`.
+  -  Use `\AMCnumericChoices` to create numerical question.
+(This only works with plain numbers, not computed results, and approximate answers are not supported.)
   -  Use user's command defined in the LaTeX file.
   -  Use `\usepackage[utf8]{inputenc}`   for accents
   -  Use packages that are supported by `LaTeXML`.
 See the list [here](http://dlmf.nist.gov/LaTeXML/manual/included.bindings).
 Instead you need to add a binding to LaTeXML.